AstragoDETechnologies/cup-holder/README.md

-# Tauri + Svelte + Typescript
+# Cup Holder PRO

-This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.
+This program allowes you to deploy a cup holder from your computer.
+At least one CD drive with automatic opening and closing is required.

 ## Recommended IDE Setup